-When r, the marginal product of capital, exceeds g, the economy is said to be dynamically efficient (Diamond 1965).
-If the growth rate exceeds the marginal product of capital, the economy is dynamically inefficient with too much capital, beyond the Golden Rule level (Phelps 1961) and current consumption can use up some of the capital without decreasing the consumption of future generations.
-Empirical estimates suggest r substantially exceeds g.
-But adjustments must be made for risk and taxes.
-In an uncertain world, Abel et al show that the productive economy generating more capital income than investment is the analogous criterion, which NIPA data shows has been easily met.
-Subtracting labor compensation and two-thirds of proprietors' income and adding capital consumption yielded \$8.57 trillion, compared to gross investment of \$4.32 trillion, in 2017.
+Before proceeding to discuss Blanchard (2019), it is important to remember from traditional optimal growth theory that when i, the marginal product of capital, exceeds g, the economy is said to be dynamically efficient (Diamond 1965).
+If the growth rate exceeds the marginal product of capital, the economy is dynamically inefficient with too much capital, beyond the Golden Rule level (Phelps 1961), and current consumption can use up some of the capital while holding constant the consumption of future generations.
+Empirical estimates suggest i substantially exceeds g.
+But adjustments must be made for risk.
+In an uncertain world, Abel, Mankiw, Summers and Zeckhauser (1989) show that the productive economy generating more capital cash flow than investment is the analogous criterion, which NIPA data shows has been easily met.
+Subtracting labor compensation and two-thirds of proprietors' income from, and adding capital consumption to, national income yielded \$8.6 trillion, compared to gross investment of \$4.3 trillion, in 2017.
 That implies that debt policy decreasing capital accumulation is harmful.

-The TV conclusion has been challenged recently by a number of authors arguing secular stagnation, hysteresis and/or so-called modern monetary theory alter the need to be concerned-for some long period of time-about deficits and the debt growing more rapidly than the economy.
+The TV conclusion has been challenged recently by a number of authors arguing secular stagnation - investment is insufficient to equilibrate with saving permanently at a positive interest rate, among other things therefore increasing the likelihood of ZLB periods.
+And so-called modern monetary theory -- there is no cost to a central bank buying up all the bonds denominated in its own currency.
+The proponents of each view argue that it alters the need to be concerned, for some long period of time, about large deficits and the debt growing rapidly.
 That analysis coincides with political pressure to increase federal spending, paid for with more debt if necessary, even in a fully employed economy.

-The most fundamental critique is Blanchard (2020).
-In his model, both the safe (correctly, maturity adjusted, net of tax) Treasury rate, which recently has been, and the bond market projects will continue, below, and the risky rate, the marginal product of capital, well above, the growth rate, are relevant to the evaluation of debt policy on generational welfare.
-He concludes that a sizable increase-in one case, apparently a tripling-in debt likely has no fiscal cost and improves welfare.
-He thus echoes the traditional optimal growth theory dynamic inefficiency result mentioned above, with his elaboration of the Diamond model.
+The most fundamental critique is Blanchard's (2019) elegant extension of the Diamond (1965) OLG model to account for risk by focusing on expected utility.
+In his model, both the safe (maturity adjusted, net of tax) Treasury rate, r, and the risky marginal product of capital, i, are relevant to the evaluation of debt policy on generational welfare.
+Recently, r has been below g, the bond market expects that to continue, and i is well above g.
+He concludes that a sizable increase in debt may well have no fiscal cost and improve welfare.
+He thus echoes the traditional optimal growth theory dynamic inefficiency result mentioned above.

 Blanchard's theoretical analysis is accompanied by simulations, spanning four 25-year generations, that in many instances support his conclusions.
-Before turning to concerns about the analysis, which lead me to still conclude that a large debt increase is likely to be economically damaging, it is worth emphasizing that Blanchard's analysis makes a case for increased current consumption.
+Before turning to concerns about the analysis, which still lead me to conclude that a large debt increase is likely to be economically damaging, it is worth emphasizing that Blanchard's analysis makes a case for increased current consumption.
 Many of the other arguments for more debt make a case for more public investment, not more consumption.
-Reconciling the two requires a neo-

-Galbraithian (1958) analysis, and would likely depend on whether public capital was more complementary to consumption or private capital, among other factors.
+Reconciling the two requires a neo-Galbraithian (1958), "relative poverty of the public sector" argument focused on investment.
+It would likely depend on whether public capital was more complementary to consumption or private capital, among other factors.
 The U.S. certainly has public investment needs, most clearly for recapitalizing the military and for infrastructure.
 Some of the latter is appropriately a government function, some of that appropriately federal.
-Lower government borrowing costs, would cet. par.
-Imply more long-lived, capital intensive projects would pass benefit cost tests.
+Lower government borrowing costs would, cet. par., imply more long-lived, capital intensive projects would pass benefit cost tests.
 But if the lower r was accompanied (even caused) by lower g, slower growth of the project benefits would be an offset.